actris/data-management-plan/DMP/initial-DMP.md

 #### Data utility: to whom will it be useful

-ACTRIS will produce data and data products essential to a wide range of communities as decribed in the [Stakegolder Handbook](http://www.actris.eu/Outreach/Publications/ACTRISStakeholderHandbook.aspx), including:
+ACTRIS will produce data and data products essential to a wide range of communities as decribed in the [Stakeholder Handbook](http://www.actris.eu/Outreach/Publications/ACTRISStakeholderHandbook.aspx), including:

   * Atmospheric science research communities world-wide (climate and air-quality, observational/ experimental/ modelling/ satellite communities, national and international research programmes and organisations);
   * Environmental science research communities and communities from other neighbouring fields: hydro-marine, bio-ecosystem, geosciences, space physics, energy, health, and food domain, to study interactions and processes in across different disciplines;